hopsoft/docker-graphite-statsd/README.md

 ## Logrotate
 By default logs are rotated daily, using built-in `/etc/periodic/daily/logrotate` script.
 Please note, that according to Docker [logging best practices](https://success.docker.com/article/logging-best-practices) "Ideally, applications log to stdout/stderr, and Docker sends those logs to the configured logging destination.".
 You can use `-` as log file name for such behaviour.

+## Runit
+Each service started and controlled by runit will be gracefully shutdown when stopping the container : wait up to 7 seconds for the service to become down, then it will be killed.
+The runit environment variable `$SVWAIT` overrides this default timeout.
+Additionnally, a global timeout can be also specified with the docker-run option `--stop-timeout`.
+Each service started by default can be disabled by setting an environment variable named as : `$<service name>_DISABLED`.
+For instance : `CARBON_AGGREGATOR_DISABLED=1`, `STATSD_DISABLED=1`...

+## Startup custom scripts
+At startup, entrypoint will run all scripts found in the directory /etc/run_once.
+It can be mounted with a docker-run option like this : `--mount type=bind,source=/path/to/run_once,destination=/etc/run_once`.

 ## Change the Configuration

 Read up on Graphite's [post-install tasks](https://graphite.readthedocs.org/en/latest/install.html#post-install-tasks).